-At the time of injury, the pupil is to be removed from the activity/game and not to return to play that day.
+At the time of the head injury, the pupil is to be removed from the activity/game and not to return to play that day.
 If this occurs on a school day the pupil should be escorted to the Nursing Centre, or the School Nurse should be called to assess the pupil at the site of the incident (ext.
-299/07917434754/07881 811669).
+299 /07917 434754 (Karen)/ 07881 811669 (Krissy).
 If the injury is serious an ambulance should also be called immediately by the staff with the pupil.
-At weekend fixtures, a doctor, the School Nurse, First Aider or physiotherapist will be at the pitch side and will attend to the injured player.
-Parents or houseparents (if the pupil is a boarder) will be contacted as soon as possible after the event.
+At weekend fixtures, a volunteer doctor, School Nurse, First Aider or Physiotherapist (for the 1stXV) will be at the pitch side and will attend to the injured player.
+Parents or Houseparents' (if the pupil is a boarder) will be contacted by the school nurse as soon as possible after the event.

-If there are signs or symptoms of concussion, the pupil must be seen by a health professional, or first aider and they may advise that they are taken to the GP or A&E. Treatment involves physical and cognitive rest until symptoms resolve.
+If there are signs or symptoms of concussion, the pupil must be seen by a health professional, or first aider and they may advise that they are taken to their GP or A&E. Treatment involves physical and cognitive rest until symptoms resolve.
 The symptoms usually go away entirely within three weeks, but in some cases a longer time frame for recovery may be necessary.
-Some pupils play for a club side as well as school.
-Players and parents must ensure that both the school and club are informed of the head injury or concussion.
+Some pupils play for a club as well as school.
+Players and parents must ensure that both the school and club are kept informed.